 Shared depots will inherit properties of the Master App from which they originate i.e. Language, OS, Architecture and DLC.

 Once the depots are configured as shared, you can set the install folders to be the same between the two apps.
 This is required for the Steam client to keep only one copy of the content on the user's disk, but the install directories can be different if the shared depot content is small.
-Set the install directory on the Configuration
+Set the install directory on the General

 section under the Installation